salahadawi/fractol/README.md

 ![Mandelbrot-set](https://github.com/salahadawi/fractol/blob/master/images/Mandelbrot-GUI.png)
 # Features

-* Fast zoom with scroll wheel that follows the mouse position

-* Smooth zoom with right click that follows the mouse position
+* Smooth zoom that follows the mouse position

-* Movement with left click and drag
+* Image movement

 * Changing maximum iterations

 * Several colour schemes

 * Changing exponent in the Multibrot set

+* Changing Julia set input with mouse movement

 Relevant information, such as zoom level and instructions, can be toggled on-screen with the '5' key.